Qiskit/documentation/tutorials/README.md

 workflow.
 This will push the notebooks on the main branch to the environment you select.

+> [!NOTE]
+> One potential gotcha is that the learning platform ignores the top-level
+> heading of the notebook.
+These headings are only included in the notebook for
+> writers' convenience.
+If you want to change the title of a notebook, find the
+> page on https://learning-api.quantum.ibm.com/admin and change its title
+> there.
+Make sure to update the title in the notebook too.

 ## Adding new tutorials

 Each tutorial has its own folder in `tutorials/`.
 Within that folder is the content notebook